Hawaii prepares for high winds, rain as hurricane nears | WTOP

 “Douglas is continuing a gradual, slow, weakening trend, which in itself is good news, but the bad news is that this hurricane is going to come very close to the islands even as it’s weakening,” said Robert Ballard, the science and operations officer at the Central Pacific Hurricane Center.
 “And we do expect significant impacts as it makes its point of closest approach or possible landfall as it comes through.”

 Oahu, home to the state’s largest city, Honolulu, was placed under a hurricane warning with the storm beginning to impact the island as early as late morning.
-The Big Island, Maui and Kauai were under tropical storm warnings.
+Kauai and Maui were also placed under warning status Sunday, while a hurricane watch was canceled for the Big Island.

-Maximum sustained winds decreased to about 90 mph (150 kph) as of Saturday.
+Maximum sustained winds decreased to about 90 mph (150 kph) Saturday and remained at that level Sunday.

 “We know that it is weakening as it approaches, but it still will have significant impact on each island,” Hawaii Gov. David Ige said at a news conference.